Keiko Yokozawa: Biography

-Now aspiring to become a voice actor, Yokozawa thought that she could use what she learned to play a wide range of roles, so she decided to pursue a career in voice acting and enrolled in the Broadcasting Department at the Nihon University College of Art.
+Now aspiring to become a voice actor, she thought that she could use what she learned to play a wide range of roles, so she decided to pursue a career in voice acting and enrolled in the Broadcasting Department at the Nihon University College of Art.

-Per recommendation from voice actor Hisashi Katsuta, she then entered Haikyo's "affiliated training school" (now known as Haikyo Drama Research Institute), and while she enrolled, she made her drama début in NHK General TV's Hanaguruma in 1974.
-Because she had to travel back and forth to Osaka Prefecture for a year for recording, she dropped out of the Broadcasting Department at the Nihon University College of Art in 1974.
+Per the recommendation of Hisashi Katsuta, she entered Haikyo's "affiliated training school" (now known as the Haikyo Drama Research Institute), and while she enrolled, she made her drama début in Hanaguruma, which aired on NHK General TV, in 1974.
+Because she had to travel back and forth to Osaka Prefecture for a year to record, she dropped out of the Broadcasting Department.
 At first, Yokozawa did roles in TV dramas where she showed her face.

-What prompted her to switch to voice acting was recording a commercial for Agnes Lum.
-At the time, there was no one who matched the actresses' voice image, so Yokozawa was called in at the last minute and provided her dubbing voice.
-After that, the Tokyo Actors' Consumers' Cooperative, which at the time she was affiliated with, thought she did voice acting work too.
+What prompted Yokozawa to switch to voice acting work was recording a television commercial for Agnes Lum.
+At the time, there was no one who matched the actresses' voice image, so Yokozawa was called in at the last minute to provide her dubbing voice.
+Afterwards the Tokyo Actor's Consumer's Cooperative Society, which she was affiliated with at the time, thought she did voice acting too.

-At one point, Yokozawa was split between acting in TV dramas and doing voice acting.
-However, as the time required for TV dramas increased, it became difficult balancing the two, so she decided to solely focus on voice acting, which was what she wanted to do.
+At one point, she was split between acting in TV dramas and doing voice acting.
+However, as the time required for television dramas increased, it became difficult balancing the two, so Yokozawa decided to solely focus on voice acting, which was what she had really wanted to do.
 When she first started her voice acting career, she mainly did dubbing for foreign films that aired on NHK.